patr-silva/bistro-cafe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a static webpage showcasing a simulated sneaker store, designed and developed using React and Tailwind CSS.
-My goal with this project was to practice my skills using modern web development technologies.
-The webpage highlights key features of a sneaker store, including product displays, store information, and a clean, modern aesthetic.

 This project is a simulated cafe website featuring online ordering and reservation functionalities, developed using React and Tailwind CSS.
-My goal with this project is to practice my skills using modern web development technologies.The project allows me to practice state management, user interface design, and responsive development using Tailwind CSS.
+My goal with this project is to practice my skills using modern web development technologies.This project allows me to practice state management, user interface design, and responsive development using Tailwind CSS.

 ### Built With